StefaniaCarutasu/Hospital-Database/README.md

 # HospitalDB
- Hospital for the management of activity in a hospital.
+Database for the management of activity in a hospital.